 Symptoms and Stages of the Inguinal Granuloma

-The signs of the disease have a slow onset, however, it can take up to 12 weeks for the symptoms to peak.
-Generally, you first experience a small-sized pimple or lump on your skin that is not normally painful, so you may not realize it at first.
-In 90 percent of cases, the infection begins in the genital region and in the anal area or mouth sores that occur only in a minority of cases, if sexual contact participates in these areas.
+The signs of the disease have a slow onset.
+However, it can take up to 12 weeks for the symptoms to the peak.
+Generally, you first experience a small-sized pimple or lump on your skin that is not usually painful, so you may not realize it.
+In 90 percent of cases, the infection begins in the genital region and in the anal area or mouth sores that occur only in a minority of instances if sexual contact participates in these areas.

 The skin lesion progresses through three stages:

-In the first stage, the small grain will begin to spread and eat the surrounding tissue.
-As the tissue begins to decline, it turns pink or weak red, affecting the entire anus and genitals.
+The small grain will begin to spread and eat the surrounding tissue in the first stage.
+As the tissue declines, it turns pink or weak red, affecting the entire anus and genitals.